Kilbourne Hole/Aden Crater Volcanoes

 - Visit us online

-FOR PHILLIP’S HOLE (a Maar): From Intersection A, go straight for 7+ miles.
+For Philips Hole (a Maar): At “Intersection A,” turn left and follow road for additional 7+ miles.
 Take turn-off to right.
-Phillips Hole about 1/2 mile in.
+Phillips Hole is about 1/2 mile in. for Hunt’s Hole (a Maar):

-FOR HUNT’S HOLE (a Maar): From Intersection A, go straight for 10 miles.
+For Hunt’s Hoole at “Intersection A,” turn left and follow road for additional 10 miles.
 Road begins to undulate for 1 to 1 1/2 miles as it passes over lava flow from Aden’s Crater.
-Then, take turn-off to right: travel a few hundred feet to rim of Hunt’s Hole.
+Beyond undulations, take turn-off to right: travel a few hundred feet to rim of Hunt’s Hole.

-FOR KILBOURNE HOLE (a Maar): Turn right at Intersection A and travel along railroad 3.1 miles.
+For Kilbourne Hole (a Maar): At “Intersection A,” turn right and proceed a few hundred feet to anintersection.
+Turn left and travel along railroad for 3.1 miles.
 Just beyond road-materials dump on left,turn left.
 Drive 9 miles.
 The raised rim of Kilbourne Hole will become evident off to the right.
 Pull in,park, lock vehicle.
 The climb up cinder side of rim is very arduous!
 There is a lower rim farther west.